 Should I tell my family I want to use the option?

 Every family is different, and many families have had strained relations.
 However, even if there has been little communication for years, the months or weeks before death is a time when many people attempt to open up to each other.
-It is amazing how many families come around to reestablish communication, and offer support, as they learn what their relative is struggling with.
+It is amazing how many families reestablish communication and offer support.

 It is truly in the best interest of those who will be left behind that you tell your family what you are planning, and give them the option to accept or reject it, or to work out personal past differences.
 This helps those family members cope better after you die, as they have some good, positive memories.

-Even if your family cannot support you or what you are choosing to do, by starting the dialogue you have at least given them the chance to understand and grow.
-And most families rise to the occasion of help, support, and understanding.
+Even if your family cannot support you in what you are choosing to do, by starting the dialogue you have at least given them the chance to understand and grow.
+And most families rise to the occasion by providing help, support, and understanding.

 How can I find a doctor in Oregon, Washington, Vermont, Montana, or California who will prescribe life-ending medications?

-There are no lists of physicians who participate in Death with Dignity laws, for both confidentiality and safety reasons.
+There are no lists of physicians who participate in physician-assisted dying laws, for both confidentiality and safety reasons.
 Doctor participation in the law is strictly voluntary.